Edinburgh-Genome-Foundry/BandWagon/docs/index.rst

    :width: 500px
    :align: center

-Bandwagon is a Python library to predict and plot gel migration patterns from enzymatic DNA digestions.
-It supports hundreds of enzymes (thanks to BioPython), single- and multiple-enzymes digestions, and custom ladders.
+Bandwagon is a Python library to predict and plot migration patterns from DNA digestions.
+It supports hundreds of different enzymes (thanks to BioPython), single- and multiple-enzymes digestions, and custom ladders.

 It uses Matplotlib to produce plots like this one: